Create a report on the basis of metrics to analyze the aspects of selected metrics.

 Allowed metrics

 The table below summarizes metric configurations and their compatibility with reports.
+It applies to reports with one and more metrics used in a report.

 | Metric conditions* | Allowed to be selected in the report conditions? | Allowed dimensions for these metric conditions |